 I’m fortunate, because my children play very well together.
 They will often go into one of their bedrooms, and play independently for a half hour or so.
 I wish that I could videotape some of their antics, but if they see me watching, they always stop what they’re doing!
 When Bee was a baby, she had no siblings to play with, so I did the majority of my daily work during her nap, or after she was in bed.
 This wasn’t a problem, because she usually napped for 2 hours, and went to bed by 7:00 every night.
 I’m a big believer in early bedtimes.
 Well rested children are happier, healthier, and much easier to manage!

 This is a typical day in our home:

-After a diaper change, we climb into Mommy and Daddy’s big bed to nurse.
+After a diaper change, we climb into our big bed to nurse.
 Bee usually comes in and snuggles with us during this time.

 Now it’s breakfast time.
 This morning we’re having fruit and cinnamon toast or muffins (kids’ choice):

 Next, it’s my daily blog time.
-After I finish blogging, I get to work on my daily cleaning.
+After I finish blogging, I get to work on my daily cleaning chores.
 Today we’re dusting:

-After supper, I clean up the kitchen while DH gets the kids in the bathtub.
+After supper, I clean up the kitchen while my husband gets the kids in the bathtub.
 It’s Monday night, so he soon leaves for his men’s Bible study group.
-The kids get pajamas on and teeth brushed, and I rock and nurse Baby C. before bed.
+The kids get pajamas on and teeth brushed, and I rock and nurse Cakes before bed.
 I read a book to Bee, and then she’s off to bed too:

 We’re exhausted, so we’re off to bed now.
-DH will immediately fall asleep (a skill I have often envied), but I’ll read for a half hour, until I start dozing off.
+My husband will immediately fall asleep (a skill I have often envied), but I’ll read for a half hour, until I start dozing off.
 When the book falls on my face, I know it’s time for lights out!